-These scenarios were based on multiple variations.
-First, the mission was to be able to model the range of scenarios that could occur in real life, either with or without the new lock, in based on current traffic levels.
+These existing conditions and future post-project scenarios modeled were selected to model the range of scenarios that could occur in real life, either with or without the new lock, based on current traffic levels.
 This includes the no-opening scenario, as well as runs 1a, 1b, 1c, 2, 3a, 3b, and 4.
 Scenarios 1b, 2, 3b, and 4 are only likely to occur with the new lock in place, since they reflect shorter lag times between Claiborne and St. Claude opening: 3 minutes vs. 15 minutes without the new lock (the old lock is between the bridges preventing simultaneous openings of the two bridges).
 Scenarios 2 and 4 reflect double-transits of vessels and longer associated bridge opening times (10 minutes vs 7 minutes), since the new lock would be able to accommodate certain multi-vessel lockage of non-flagged vessels.
-Secondly, the mission was to attempt to assess if future tonnage on the waterway increased over the period of analysis (50 years), and so we added scenarios 5 and 6 to reflect more waterway traffic that could be accommodated with the new lock in place.
-The traffic modeling report is available as Traffic Modeling Report, on the USACE IHNC Website.
+Another goal of the modeling was to assess scenarios where future tonnage on the waterway increased over the period of analysis (50 years), and scenarios 5 and 6 were added to reflect more waterway traffic that could be accommodated with the new lock in place.